sparktsang/wangfuk/EVIDENCE.md

 **🚨 Significance:**

-A forensic reconstruction of the timeline reveals that **Chan Kau-keung (陳球強)**, the MC's "Advisor," played a pivotal role in engineering the selection of the low-cost consultant.
-Chan is the brother of convicted corrupt official **Chan Kau-tai**, having fled to the mainland in 2001 before his brother's arrest and returning only after the 6-year bank record retention period expired.
-His strategic positioning within the MC allowed him to guide critical decisions while maintaining plausible deniability.
+A forensic reconstruction of the timeline reveals that **Chan Kau-keung (陳球強)**, the MC's "Advisor," played a pivotal role in the renovation project.
+Chan is the brother of convicted corrupt official **Chan Kau-tai**, having fled to the mainland in 2001 before his brother's arrest.
+His return to the estate in 2013 aligns suspiciously with the launch of the **Mandatory Building Inspection Scheme (MBIS)**, suggesting a calculated re-entry to capitalize on the new policy.

+**1. The "Perfect Timing" Return:**
+*   **2001:** Chan flees HK.
+*   **2007:** 6-year bank record retention expires (Legal risk reduces).
+*   **2012-06:** **MBIS comes into effect**, creating a guaranteed market for renovation.
+*   **2013-01:** Chan reappears in the Wang Fuk MC.
+*   *The Deduction:* He did not return immediately after the legal risk faded (2007), but only until the **"Gold Rush"**—the creation of the multi-billion dollar mandatory repair market—began.

-**1. The "Guided" Survey Architect:**
+**2. The "Guided" Survey Architect:**
 Meeting minutes confirm that Chan Kau-keung was a member of the "Publicity Group" that drafted the controversial 2021 survey.
 *   *The Move:* Despite knowing **Will Power (鴻毅)** had already bid **HK$308,000** in Jan 2020, Chan helped design a survey in July 2021 that asked owners if a fee "**Less than HK$400,000**" was reasonable.
 *   *The Effect:* This survey manufactured a mandate for the predatory low bid, paving the way for Will Power's selection.

-**2. The "Advisor" Shield:**
+**3. The "Advisor" Shield:**
 Chan served as Chairman (1st-3rd terms) and Committee Member (8th term) before switching to "Advisor" (9th-11th terms).
 *   *The Tactic:* By stepping back from a voting role to an advisory one, he retained influence over inexperienced MC members while minimizing legal liability for the decisions made.

-**3. The Historical Shadow:**
+**4. The Historical Shadow:**
-Chan fled HK in 2001 just as the ICAC arrested his brother for accepting bribes.
+Chan fled HK in 2001 just as the ICAC arrested his brother.
 Prosecution revealed Chan Kau-tai deposited bribes into Chan Kau-keung's account, which held **HK$10 million** of unexplained funds.
-*   *The Inference:* His return to estate politics coincides with the massive renovation project.
-While unproven, his background in high-level corruption and knowledge of engineering networks make him the most sophisticated player in a room full of laymen.
+His background in high-level corruption makes him the most sophisticated player in the room.

 **📜 Original Record:**